szhang7/szhang7.github.com/_posts/java/2013-06-25-maven-handbook.md

 - modelVersion - should be set to 4.0.0
 - groupId - the id of the project's group.
 - artifactId - the id of the artifact (project)
-- version - the version of the artifact under the specified group
+- verstion - the version of the artifact under the specified group

-Here's an example:

     <project>
       <modelVersion>4.0.0</modelVersion>